 If you've ever worked out in a gym, you know that music can be a huge motivator.
 The inclusion of Spotify Connect in the Charge 4 is a huge advantage for gym-goers as well as those who go for runs or hikes often.
 You can leave the phone at home or in the car or gym locker and connect to your music directly from the watch.
 You can also control playback including starting, stopping, and skipping songs.

 GPS, meanwhile, is equally as useful to help map your routes so you can see exactly how far you went as well as your pace, when you entered different heart rate zones, and a summary of the entire route.
 You can do this with the Charge 2 as well if you bring a compatible and connected phone with you and leverage the phone's GPS.
 However, this means having to bring added weight not to mention use your mobile data.
 Built-in GPS is another reason to leave your phone at home.

 One thing related to sleep the Fitbit Charge 4 adds is a Sleep Mode, which lets you mute notifications and stop the screen from turning on at night as you move around.
-A future software update will also introduce Smart Awake, which will track when you go to bed and slowly ease you awake at a time when it deems you should get up.
-That feature, however, could potentially be rolled out to all Fitbit trackers as well, including the Charge 2.
-We'll update you when we learn more.
+Smart Awake is another cool feature that will track when you go to bed and slowly ease you awake at a time when it deems you should get up.

 Keeping in touch, staying up and running